• Skip to primary navigation

 Nduja pasta with roasted cauliflower served in a bowl with a golden fork and a parmesan wedge to the side.

-If you aren’t familiar with the wonderful creation that is 'nduja, you need to be and you need this 'nduja pasta with roasted cauliflower in your life right now!
-Pasta is one of those carbalicious delights that is quite often demonised, but I can promise you there is no need for that!
-There's nothing wrong with pasta and enjoying a big plateful of carbs with a side of more carbs (garlic bread ha!).
-This 'nduja pasta is spicy and has a lovely smokiness from the roasted cauliflower dotted with flecks of tangy capers and garlic.
-What's not to love, right?
-If you are a fan of spicy definitely check out our Gochujang Noodles with Salmon.
+If you arenโ€™t familiar with the wonderful creation that is nduja, you need to be and you need this nduja pasta in your life right now!
+Pasta is one of those carbalicious delights that is quite often demonized, but we can promise you there is no need for that!
+There's nothing wrong with pasta and enjoying a big plateful of carbs with a side of more carbs (garlic bread, ha!).

-Pasta in my house has started to be a bit more of a frequent occurrence, not just because of its ease, but because we love making super flavourful sauces to go with it.
+In our house, pasta has started to be a bit more of a frequent occurrence, not just because of its ease, but because we love making super flavorful sauces to go with it.
 It really does make a huge difference!
-Check out my Lemon Garlic Shrimp Pasta and my Creamy Chicken Pasta Bake that you’ll love too!
+Check out our lemon garlic shrimp pasta, tomato spinach pasta and our creamy chicken pasta bake that youโ€™ll love too!

-This 'nduja pasta recipe is very easy to make, the most time consuming part about it is roasting some cauliflower in the oven and that can be done whilst preparing the sauce and pasta.
-I know you’ll love this recipe so share the love and leave a comment and rating below letting me know what you think.
+This nduja pasta recipe is very easy to make.
+The most time consuming part about it is roasting some cauliflower in the oven and that can be done whilst preparing the sauce and pasta.
+We know youโ€™ll love this recipe, so share the love and leave a comment and rating below letting us know what you think.

 Jump to: